 Subsequent Events

-The main impact drivers on domestic firms (as a result of the business/travel restrictions and plant closures) started in Jan 2020 for a majority of firms.
+The main impact drivers on domestic firms started in Jan 2020 for a majority of firms.
 In this scenario, for subsequent events, calendar year-end enterprises will mostly consider COVID-19 impacts.

 Two Subsequent Event Types (Under U.S. GAAP):

-Recognized Subsequent Events – These refer to the transactions or events that provide added proof about situations that were there during the balance sheet date, including the natural estimates in the financial statements’ preparation process (usually known as Type I subsequent events).
+Recognized Subsequent Events – These refer to the transactions or events that provide added proof about situations.
+It emphasizes the balance sheet date, including the estimates in the financial statements’ preparation process.
+It is Type I subsequent events.

-Non-Recognized Subsequent Events – These refer to the events that provide proof about situations that were not there during the balance sheet date but came into existence following that date (usually known as Type II subsequent events).
+Non-Recognized Subsequent Events – These refer to the events that provide proof about situations not mentioned in the balance sheet date.
+It emphasizes on those that came into existence following that date.
+It is Type II subsequent events.

-Going by the above timeline, a majority of the enterprises for the calendar year-end will most probably establish that the impact of coronavirus on accounting falls under the non-recognized subsequent event and the same would reflect in the financial statements against the Jan.
+Going beyond timeline, enterprises for the calendar year-end will most probably experience the impact of coronavirus on accounting falls.
+It will categorized under the non-recognized subsequent event.
+Ultimately, the same would reflect in the financial statements against the Jan.
 1, 2020 starting period.

 Also Read:- The Prominence of Financial Management for Growing Businesses in COVID-19